Alaska’s Sen. Murkowski asks ‘what more can we do’ to help the fire service

 Murkowski has worked as an ally for the fire service in the past, co-sponsoring legislation with Sen. Bob Menendez, D-NJ, to create the Firefighter Cancer Registry, a voluntary national database of firefighters diagnosed with life-threatening diseases, which was signed into law in 2018.

-First responder health is one of Murkowski’s top priorities and is a topic she plans to discuss in detail with fire leaders at the upcoming symposium.
+First responder health is one of Murkowski’s top priorities and is a topic she planned to discuss in detail with fire leaders at the April 2019 symposium.

 “We need to understand the association between cancer rates and firefighting so that we can do more to help in that area,” she said.
 “What more can we do to make sure we are being responsive to their needs; they are certainly responsive to ours.”